baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - `shield()` shields yourself.
 - `shield(entity)` can be used to shield another bot, chip or CPU.
 - `canShield()` and `canShield(entity)` can be used to check if the above actions will be possible.
+- `isShielded()` returns true when shield is active.
+A bot can only check if its own shield is activate (it can not check whether other bots' shields are active).

 | Support                    | Damage absorbed | Duration  | Cooldown | Range |
 | ---------------------------|:---------------:|:---------:|:--------:|:-----:|